santosh2474/Blockchain-Voting-System/README.md

 A decentralized voting system based on [Ethereum blockchain](https://ethereum.org/dapps/) technology.

-> This started as a final year project for the IT Degree that I was/am pursuing, now aiming to make this more than that.
+> This started as a final year project for the Computer Science Engineering Degree that I was/am pursuing, now aiming to make this more than that.

 ## System Workflow